 "Oh, look at this.
 The little gem."

 The best way she could describe Draven was arrogant.
 He was a bastard who thought he could get away with whatever he wanted.
 Probably because no one ever punished him.
-It didn’t help that the was the son of one of their leaders.
+It didn't help that he was the son of one of their leaders.